VincentToups/datascience-book/chapter1/start.md

 to be a person.
 Now we have these AIs.
 Crazy, right?

-Anyway, I let people use AI in this course because, as far as I can tell, they can't reall help you.
+Anyway, I let people use AI in this course because, as far as I can tell, they can't really help you.
 AI can write code but I'm still very sure that it can't really understand it.

-Data Science, more than most disciplines which require coding, is about glueing stuff together.
+Data Science, more than most disciplines which require coding, is about gluing stuff together.
 So AI is more useful, perhaps, here.
 But data science is way more about understanding what is happening than writing code, so it can't help you with that.

-I recommend asking AI's why a lot and being skeptical.
-If you wany my real
+I recommend asking AIs why a lot and being skeptical.
+If you want my real
 advice: write code by hand for awhile.
 It will help you learn.

 ```sidebar